I braved Singapore’s cold plunges and ice baths in the name of wellness (and some very questionable decisions) to bring you the ultimate chill.

 Solas Reformative is another establishment offering rooftop cold plunge experiences in Singapore.
 Located in the CBD, this fitness studio has two tubs on the terrace where you can enjoy (or suffer, depending on how you look at it) a 20-minute outdoor ice bath while soaking in the vibes and ambience.

-The space can get tight when there’s a crowd, so I suggest dropping in during off-peak hours if you prefer a quieter experience.
+The space can get tight when there’s a crowd, so I suggest dropping in during off-peak hours for a quieter experience.

 Best for: CBD folks not willing to travel far for an ice bath